asc4asc/debian-lan/README.md

 # debian-lan
-copy of: https://salsa.debian.org/andi/debian-lan-ansible / with great thanks to andi@debian.org
+Was started from a copy of: https://salsa.debian.org/andi/debian-lan-ansible / with great thanks to andi@debian.org

 Install a nativ debian bookworm with preseeding to have a optimal start for a ansible install with playbooks.
 We are installing only testhosts for debugging and testing.
 No production server!!!